 We seek to generate current income and capital appreciation for our stockholders.
 However, the assets that we acquire may not appreciate in value and, in fact, may decline in value.
-Additionally, the securities and mortgage loans that we acquire may experience defaults of interest and/or principal payments, which could result in significant losses related to such assets.
+Additionally, the securities and loans that we acquire, or the loans underlying certain of our assets, may experience defaults of interest and/or principal payments, which could result in significant losses related to such assets.
 Accordingly, we may not be able to realize gains or income from our assets.
 Any gains that we do realize may not be sufficient to offset other losses that we experience.
 Any income that we realize may not be sufficient to offset our expenses.